 Jeff Effgen has worked in restaurants since he was 16 years old.
 He started working for Maria Von Trapp in Stowe Vermont in 1970 and ended up at the Kimberton Inn in 1980.
-From as far back as he could remember, he wanted to operate a restaurant in a really nice old building and drive a 911.
-He now has both!
-Jeff has now worked at the Inn for over 33 years.
-He feels very lucky to be working with the "very best staff" he's ever worked with at The Inn.
+From as far back as he could remember, he wanted to operate a restaurant in a really nice old building.
+Jeff has now worked at the Inn for over 40 years and he feels very lucky to be working with the "very best staff" he's ever had the pleasure of knowing.

 MANAGER | JASON IRRGANG